mmeendez8/mmeendez8.github.io/_posts/2024-12-05-gpu-normalization.md

 ## Conclusion

-In this post, we’ve explored the differences between CPU and GPU performance when normalizing images in PyTorch.
-We’ve learned that several factors are key to optimizing preprocessing pipelines:
+In this post, we’ve explored the performance differences between CPU and GPU when normalizing images in PyTorch, and examined how data transfer and data types influence preprocessing efficiency.
+Key takeaways for optimizing your pipeline include:

 1. Always use the correct data types to avoid unnecessary conversions.
 2. Minimize the amount of data transferred between the CPU and GPU.